The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Discussion

-The second implication is that, at least for young stars, the $V_R$ velocity field in the outer disc is dominated by the observed large-scale vertical wave, which is propagating outwards.
+Our results also indicate that, at least for young stars, the $V_R$ velocity field in the outer disc is dominated by an alternating pattern, whose geometry is correlated with a corrugation in the spatial vertical direction.
 This is not the first time that an alternate pattern in $V_R$ has been detected.
-For instance, \citet{GaiaCollKatz:2018, GaiaCollDrimmel:2023}, \citet{Khanna:2023} and others mapped streaming motions in the Galactic disc, usually with stars typically older than the samples studied here. \cite{GaiaCollDrimmel:2023} mapped the velocity field of the OB stars, but only reached 1-2 kpc in heliocentric distance due to limited availability of the line-of-sight velocities for these stars. \cite{Eilers:2020} mapped a $V_R$ radial wave using upper Red Giant Branch (RGB) stars, which they interpreted as the signature of the Galactic spiral arms.
-The radial wave mapped by \cite{Eilers:2020} might be the RGB counterpart of the $V_R$ feature mapped here with young stellar populations (which, in this work, was connected to a vertical corrugation).
+For instance, \citet{GaiaCollKatz:2018, GaiaCollDrimmel:2023}, \citet{Friske:2019,Khanna:2023} and others mapped streaming motions in the Galactic disc, usually with stars typically older than the samples studied here. \cite{GaiaCollDrimmel:2023} mapped the velocity field of the OB stars, but only reached 1-2 kpc in heliocentric distance due to limited availability of the line-of-sight velocities for these stars. \cite{Eilers:2020} mapped a $V_R$ radial wave using upper Red Giant Branch (RGB) stars, which they interpreted as the signature of the Galactic spiral arms.
+The radial wave mapped by \cite{Eilers:2020} might be the RGB counterpart of the $V_R$ feature mapped here with young stellar populations.
+In this work, the $V_R$ feature was discussed in relation to a vertical corrugation, but also compared to spiral arm geometries available in literature, to take into considerations different interpretative scenarios.
 Similarly, \cite{Palicio:2023} detected a pattern in the radial action (tracing the absolute value of $V_R$) of disc stars.
 Recently, \citet{stelea:2024} used a suite of N-body simulations to study the response of the Galactic disc to the Large Magellanic Clouds and the Sagittarius dwarf galaxy (Sgr), and found that the corrugations induced by Sgr can also reproduce the large radial velocity wave seen in the data by \cite{Eilers:2020}.
-This alternative interpretation of the radial wave connects both vertical and radial motions, and gives a possible theoretical framework for the wave mapped here.
+Simulations \citep[][etc.]{monari2016,Vislosky:2024} have also shown that coupling between gravitational perturbations due to the Galactic bar and spiral density modes \citep[e.g.,][]{LinShu1964,Lin1969}, can generate non-linear effects on the velocity field, and could offer other mechanisms of generating large scale waves in the disc.

 Finally, it is important to note that our sample is very young, and thus may be revealing the bulk motions of the gas from which they were born.
 We therefore cannot expect these young stars to behave as a kinematically relaxed population.
 Instead they may be illuminating large-scale non-circular motions in the gas disc that could have been excited by a perturbation.